 Camping is the Best Way to Get to Know Grand Canyon National Park

 Grand Canyon National Park is consistently rated as one of the best national parks in the US and is one of those places that is crowded all through the year.
 January and February are considered the off-season, but the south rim still sees plenty of visitors.
 Camping at the Grand Canyon gives you a totally different feel for the place.
 You’ve got more room, more solitude, and more time to enjoy the wide open spaces.
 Another reason to camp on the edge of the Grand Canyon?
 The night sky is beyond amazing, not to mention sunrise and sunset.

 Desert View Campground is Awesome!

 Desert View Campground is perched on the canyon rim at the eastern edge of the park.
 If you enter the park through the east entrance you’ll be just steps away from the canyon and worlds away from the crowds of Grand Canyon Village.
 There are fifty campsites at Desert View Campground, each nestled among the gnarly pinyon pines for a bit of privacy.
 You can’t make a reservation at Desert View Campground, so plan on securing your spot by late morning or early afternoon, especially if you want site 46, which is our personal favorite (you’re welcome).

 Desert View Campground also makes a great base camp for longer Grand Canyon adventures or a relaxing piece of a Southwest road trip itinerary.
-Here are a few more tips to help you make the most of stay at Desert View Campground.
+Here are a few more tips to help you make the most of your stay at Desert View Campground.

 Be on the lookout for javelina.
 We saw two during our stay — one right behind our campsite, and another near the Desert View Watchtower.
 There’s lots of elk too.

 Sunrise over the Grand Canyon Will Blow You Away